-Scorpions are a class of spider-like animal called arachnids.
-They live in warm and dry climates all over the world.
-In the United States, they are typically found in southwestern states.
+Scorpions are a type of eight-legged animal called an arachnid.
+They live in warm, dry climates all over the world.
+In the United States, they live mostly in the South and Southwest.

 Scorpions have a front pair of claws and a flexible tail.
-The tip of the tail holds a stinger and two glands that contain a poisonous substance (venom) that helps scorpions protect themselves.
-When surprised or threatened, a scorpion may poke the stinger into an animal or person and inject them with venom.
-People sometimes call this event a scorpion bite, but it is a sting, not a bite.
+The tip of the tail holds the scorpion’s stinger and two glands that contain a poisonous substance (venom) that helps scorpions protect themselves.
+When surprised or threatened, a scorpion may use its stinger to inject you with its venom.
+People sometimes call this event a scorpion bite, but it’s a sting, not a bite.

 Most scorpion stings aren’t dangerous.
 In most cases, the sting causes pain but is pretty harmless.
 Less than 5% of stings require medical attention.
 Some scorpion stings can be life-threatening.
 There are about 1,500 species of scorpions in the world, but only about 30 have stings that are dangerous to people.
 Most of the scorpions found in the United States aren’t dangerous.

 Research shows about 1.5 million scorpion stings happen in the world each year.

-Depending on the type of scorpion, the venom can cause pain or affect the nervous system and cause other serious health problems.
-These issues can include heart, breathing and muscle problems.
-It is important to get medical help if you have severe symptoms after a scorpion sting.
+Depending on the type of scorpion, the venom can cause pain or, much more rarely, affect your nervous system and cause other serious health problems.
+These issues can include heart, breathing, and muscle problems.
+It’s important to get immediate medical help if you have severe symptoms after a scorpion sting.

 Scorpion stings are usually more dangerous to children than adults.
 The venom can have a stronger effect in a child’s smaller body.

-Scorpions are more active at night, but people can get stung any time.
-You can lessen your risk by wearing long sleeves, pants, and gloves when you’re outside in areas where scorpions live.
+Scorpions are more active at night, but people can get stung at any time.
+You can lessen your risk by wearing long sleeves, pants and gloves when you’re outside in areas where scorpions live.
 In these areas, it’s also a good idea to shake out your shoes and clothing before putting them on.
+In addition: